 - A complete research evaluation of your site by Google and/or its partners

-The reviews themselves also have an average composite rating of 3.5 stars or above to appear as text ad extensions, though Shopping ads may show seller ratings below this average.
+The reviews themselves must have an average composite rating of 3.5 stars or above to appear as text ad extensions, though Shopping ads may show seller ratings below this average.

 Finally, seller reviews on Google Ads are country-specific, and Google’s algorithm might not include a seller rating extension if “the underlying feedback is unrelated to what’s being advertised in a specific ad.”

-Before you jump into advanced troubleshooting mode, however, there are two common reasons that you should check on:
+Sometimes you’ve done everything right, but seller ratings don’t appear on your ads.
+Before you jump into advanced troubleshooting mode, there are two common reasons for this head scratcher dilemma:

-If your rating is too low or you don’t have enough unique reviews within Google’s preferred timeframe, your reviews won’t appear.
-(Which is probably for the best — having a 1.7-star average review won’t help you convert many users.)
+If your rating is too low or you don’t have enough unique reviews in Google’s preferred time frame, your reviews won’t appear—which is probably for the best because having a 1.7-star average review won’t help you make sales.